repology/repology-rules/README.md

 #### nolegacy

-Set to `true` to prevent the package to ever have legacy status.
+Set to `true` to prevent the package from ever having legacy status.
-This is useful for marking packages which declare to be of development version, but are never the less outdated.
+This is useful for marking packages which declare to be of development version, but are nevertheless outdated.

 ```yaml
 - { name: ffmpeg-git, nolegacy: true }